 McInnes Cooper’s objective is to provide articled clerks and students-at-law with comprehensive, high quality training in the practice of law.
 That training comes from practical, hands on “learning by doing”, combined with educational programming, a rotation system that ensures exposure to a variety of practice areas, a mentorship program, and meaningful feedback and evaluations.

 Clerks and Students-At-Law are involved in the nuts and bolts of each file, from meeting with clients, researching the law and preparing legal opinions, drafting documents, to attending discovery examinations and trials, or at the closing of financial and property transactions.
-In Halifax, during their articling year, clerks rotate through three main areas of the firm: Business Law, where they have exposure to corporate finance and securities, commercial law, tax, cross-border transactions and property; Litigation, which involves a number of different practice groups including construction, insurance, admiralty, business and other types of litigation, and Labour and Employment Law.
+In Halifax, during their articling year, clerks rotate through two main areas of the firm: Business Law, where they have exposure to corporate finance and securities, commercial law, tax, cross-border transactions and property and Litigation, which involves a number of different practice groups including construction, insurance, admiralty, and labour and employment.
 There is also an optional rotation period when clerks can choose which department they would like to return to for more in-depth exposure to that area of law.
 Articled clerks in our Charlottetown, Fredericton, Moncton, Saint John, and St. John’s offices have ongoing exposure throughout the year to all of the different areas of law in which the firm practices.

 McInnes Cooper is serious about helping its junior members achieve success quickly.
 We were the first law firm in Atlantic Canada to have dedicated Professional Resources staff.
-The Managing Director of Legal Professional Resources, Lynn Iding, who is a lawyer, oversees the firm’s legal professional programs, including the student and clerk programs.
-Melissa Evans, the firm’s Professional Resources Advisor, also supports the student and clerk programs and is available as a friendly day to day point of contact for everything related to the student and clerking experience.
+Melissa Evans, the firm’s Manager of Legal Human Resources, oversees the student and clerk programs and is available as a friendly day to day point of contact for everything related to the student and clerking experience.
 Professional Resources holds regular substantive lunch sessions attended by students, clerks, associates, and partners and taught by specialist lawyers in the firm.
 The professional development opportunities available to clerks and students continue in practice.